 If you know the components of your CTC, you can easily calculate your monthly take home salary from it (the amount you get in your bank account).
-We have designed an excel calculator to do the maths for you.
+You can download our excel calculator to do the maths for you.

 Take Home Salary Calculator India Excel Tool (How to Use)

-Just follow the simple steps below to get your take home salary from CTC using our excel calculator:
+Just follow the simple steps below to calculate your take home salary from CTC using this excel calculator:

 - Step 1 Download our Excel Calculator Tool and enter your CTC breakup as per the offer letter in the Input Sheet.
 The calculator is updated for the Financial Year 2019-20

 - Step 2 Enter details of your estimated House Rent Allowance, Leave Travel Allowance claims (more about it here)

 - Step 3 Enter details of other income and interest paid on self occupied house property (if any)